-Drake’s Mansion’s Got One Of The Most Luxurious Grotto Pools In The World
+Drake’s Mansion Has One Of The Most Luxurious Grotto Pools In The World

 The “Free Smoke” rapper bought the California home in 2012 for $7.7 million from Saddle Ranch owner Larry Pollack, according to Curbed.

-Back in 2014, The Rolling Stones released a buzzed-about article interviewing Drake called “High Times at the YOLO Estate.”
+Back in 2014, Rolling Stone released a buzzed-about article interviewing Drake called “High Times at the YOLO Estate.”

 Drake apparently had the crazy mansion on his eye for years before purchasing in 2012.
 Drake looked up what houses had the most outrageous pools in the world and this was one of the spots.

 “What are the world’s craziest residential pools?’ and when I searched online, this came up… This house was the desktop image on my computer years before I bought it.”

 Drake got a bargain on the massive home, which apparently had an asking price of $27 million.
-Pollack later claimed he “needed money” and that Drake “stole it from him” essentially.
+Pollack later claimed he “needed money” and that Drake essentially “stole it from him.”

-Drake is in fact “obsessive” with crazy huge, luxurious pools.
-The rapper also just built an Olympic sized pool in the backyard of his mansion in Toronto, Canada.
+Drake is, in fact, “obsessive” about crazy huge, luxurious pools.
+The rapper also just built an Olympic-size pool in the backyard of his mansion in Toronto, Canada.

 “One of my goals in life is to have the biggest residential pool on the planet.”